MS Stena Nordica (2000): History

-In 2014 Stena Line took possession of Dieppe Seaways, at the end of its charter to DFDS Seaways, who used the ship on the Dover - Calais route.
+In 2014 Stena Line took possession of Dieppe Seaways at the end of its charter to DFDS Seaways, who used the ship on the Dover - Calais route.
 In January 2015, it was announced that DFDS Seaways had chartered Stena Nordica to be the replacement running mate on their Calais route, effectively performing a ship swap.

-In summer 2016, she was briefly chartered to Grandi Navi Veloci to sail on numerous Genoa services, one of which was from Genoa to Termini Imerese.
+In summer 2016, she was briefly chartered to Grandi Navi Veloci (GNV) to sail on Genoa services, one of which was from Genoa to Termini Imerese.
 She was returned to Stena by the end of the year.
 From her return from the GNV charter, she continues to be used by Stena as a cover vessel, and hence she never really had a consistent service on one route, frequently switching routes generally every few months for refit cover or any other reason.

-However in February 2023, Stena announced that the vessel would replace the Stena Europe on the Fishguard - Rosslare route.
+However in February 2023, Stena announced that the vessel would replace the Stena Europe on the Fishguard Harbour - Rosslare route.
 Prior to entering service on the route, the vessel underwent a refit in Poland, which added new Stena Plus and Hygge lounges on deck 6.
-She then covered the Stena Superfast VII and VIII refits on the Belfast - Cairnryan route.
+She then covered the Stena Superfast VII and Stena Superfast VIII refits on the Belfast - Cairnryan route.

+In January 2026 Stena Nordica was moved to cover the Holyhead - Dublin route as the Stena Estrid underwent repairs after hull damage sustained calling at Holyhead on 7 January 2026, her own Fishguard - Rosslare route being covered by Ben-my-Chree, which was chartered to Stena Line for four months.
+Stena Nordica will substitute other Stena Line routes for the remainder of the charter period.